Dr Sourit Bhattacharya

 My research lies at the intersections of empire, postcolonial, food, and environmental discourses.
 I am interested in understanding how literary and artistic representations of disasters (especially famines and slow violence such as food poverty) in the colonial, postcolonial, and postimperial worlds reveal complex social dynamics and structural inequalities.
 My first book, 'Postcolonial Modernity and the Indian Novel: On Catastrophic Realism' (Palgrave, 2020), shortlisted for the University English First Book Prize 2022, explored these questions through a close reading of the novels of three catastrophic events from late-colonial and postcolonial India: 1943 Bengal Bengal Famine, the Naxalbari Movement, and the Indian Emergency.

 I followed these questions with a couple of research projects.
 A Carnegie Research Incentive Grant helped me to explore the literary and cultural works of the 1943 Bengal famine which would result in an online annotated bibliography of the works.
 I also hold a Royal Society of Edinburgh Network Award on the British empire, Scotland, and Indian famines bringing scholars and public bodies in the UK and India together to interrogate colonialism's role in 'making' and preventing famines in India, and how these famines fuelled anti-colonial nationalist writings and campaigns.
-This would allow to hold four events through this Network until 2024, details here: https://blogs.ed.ac.uk/rseaward_indianfamines/
+This would allow to hold four events through this Network until 2024, details here: https://blogs.ed.ac.uk/rseaward_indianfamines/.
+My second monograph on the literary history of the 1943 Bengal famine is currently under contract with Cambridge University Press, to be published in 2026.

 These interests have also led me to co-found a Food Sovereignty Research Network at the University of Glasgow, which I am now affiliated to, and which works on how local food growing and distributions initiatives aim to tackle food poverty challenges of the twenty first century metropolis.
 I am additionally interested in food banks and their cultural reception among ethnic minority communities.
 Webpage here: https://www.gla.ac.uk/researchinstitutes/artslab/labsandthemes/collegewidethemes/foodsovereignty/

-I've taken this interest to a cognate field of vernacular world literatures and translation studies.
+I also have interest in the field of postcolonial and vernacular world literatures from the perspective of translation studies.
 How do we read 'vernacular' or untranslated literatures and 'local' literary networks in late colonial/mid-20thC India which actively participated in contemporary world-literary dialogues but are not widely known (i.e., translated in major European languages and/or published by major Euro-American presses)?
 Is there a world-form (uneven and coeval) in peripheral literatures?
 I have addressed some of the these questions in a co-edited volume on the radical Indian-Bengali writer, Nabarun Bhattacharya: Aesthetics and Politics in a World after Ethics (Bloomsbury, 2020).
 I'm currently collaborating with Dr Arka Chattopadhyay, IIT Gandhinagar, on a 'vernacular' world modernism project that has arisen out of an ACLA seminar and a subsequent journal special issue and Dr Chattopadhyay's Charles Wallace fellowships at IASH, Edinburgh.

 Forthcoming publications: